Jsingh651/secure-voting-api/README.md

-# Project Golf – Electronic Voting System
+# Project Golf: Electronic Voting System

 A secure electronic voting service built with **Flask (Python)** and **PostgreSQL**.
 It provides token-based authentication, rate limiting, a